theiagen/tbp-parser/docs/outputs/laboratorian.md

 Any genes that do _not_ have any mutations are also included in the laboratorian report with NA or WT in the appropriate field.
 This results in a report with many rows and rows with very similar values.

-The laboratorian report contains the "complete picture" of the sample and is incredibly useful for understanding the sample’s drug resistance profile.

 ## Customizing column names

 To overwrite any of the column names, please use the following format in a configuration file or use the command-line parameter `--find_and_replace`: